jh3y/tyto/README.md

 provides the string of the help modal id for jQuery to use.
 #####infoModalId: string
 provides the string of the info modal id for jQuery to use.
-#####theme: string
-defines the name of a theme to be used for the board. using `false` or leaving blank or deleting the property disables themes.
-#####themePath: string
-the path to a theme css file. example; 'css/themes/theme.css'
 #####DOMId: string
 provides the DOM id for the board component for use with jQuery.
 #####DOMElementSelector: string